URAYUSHJAIN/mental-health/README.md

-# Mate: Your Mental Health Companion 🌿
+# Zenati: Your Mental Health Companion 🌿

-Welcome to **Mate**, your personalized mental health platform designed to provide support, self-care resources, and AI-powered assistance.
+Welcome to **Zenati**, your personalized mental health platform designed to provide support, self-care resources, and AI-powered assistance.
 We understand that mental well-being is a journey, and Mate is here to guide you every step of the way.

 ### 🌐 [Live Website](https://mate.netlify.app/)